Aesica/RMMV/README.md

 - Able to alter the color and opacity of the battle log window
 - Certain skills can be set to not display action text (or their name if using YEP_BattleEngineCore) via note tag

+**1/8/2020 - 2.1**
+- **If using AES_RaceCore, it needs to be updated to v1.6 in order to continue functioning with this plugin**
+- Added note tag support for damage min/max caps.
+These tags can be applied to actors/enemies, classes, equips, states, and skills/items
+- Added a <Break Damage Cap> note tag for actors/enemies, classes, equips, states, and skills/items

 **8/20/2019 - 2.0**
 - Added version control for Aesica.Toolkit (mostly notetag processing functions) so that multiple plugins using it won't overwrite it unless their version is newer.
 - Removed all of the "command control" functions (unleash, attack replace, guard state, disable attack/guard/item, etc).
 Those effects now have their own plugin.